juliawal/MOTIF/README.md

 # MOTIF: Methylation Factor Identifiers

-MOTIF is a modular pipeline for inferring gene–CpG regulatory networks from matched expression and methylation data, aggregating multiple runs across parameter grids, and evaluating biological relevance via network-proximity p-values.
-It aims to identify upstream regulators of aberrant DNA methylation by adapting GRNBoost2 and ensuring robust associations through aggregation of multiple runs.
+MOTIF (Methylation Factor Identifiers) is a modular pipeline for uncovering upstream regulators of aberrant DNA methylation.
+It prepares matched expression and methylation matrices, runs an adapted GRNBoost2 inference multiple times with different seeds, and aggregates the resulting gene–CpG networks into a single integrated network using user‑configurable aggregation methods.
+Genes with the highest aggregated edge weights are then prioritized and evaluated by their network‐proximity to known methylation enzymes (DNMT1, DNMT3A/B, TET1/2/3).

 ---